-With the aim of supporting the liquidity of Italian businesses and enhancing their access to bank credit, Article 1 of Law Decree No. 23/2020 (so called "Decreto Liquidità") (Liquidity Decree), puts SACE S.p.A.
+With the aim of supporting the liquidity of Italian businesses and enhancing their access to bank credit, Article 1 of Law Decree No. 23 of 8 April 2020 (the Liquidity Decree) as converted into law with amendments by law no. 40 of 5 June 2020, which came into force on 7 June 2020 (the Law), puts SACE S.p.A.
 (SACE) (the Italian public export credit insurance agency) into action.
 SACE has been employed to make available, in the interests of Italian enterprises (other than banks and other entities licensed to carry out lending activities in Italy) suffering from the current situation caused by the Covid-19 coronavirus pandemic, certain guarantees (the so-called "Garanzia Italia") in favour of banks (either Italian or international financial institutions, as well as other entities licensed to carry out lending activities in Italy), up to an overall aggregate amount equal to euro 200 billion.